History of SIAL

 Two key points emerged from the initial research:

-2) The Italian institutions, i.e. the Italian Embassy, Consulate and Ministry of Foreign Affairs were interested in supporting the project, but only if the school was to be operated as a nonprofit organisation.
+2) The Italian institutions, i.e. the Italian Embassy, Consulate and Ministry of Foreign Affairs, were interested in supporting the project, provided the school was to be operated as a nonprofit organisation.
 The support would be primarily in the curriculum development and the recognition process, while financial help would be very difficult.

 Key points of development:

 A committee (“Una Scuola per gli Italians”) was created within the organisation “Italians of London” with the aim of putting together into a clearer structure all the requests the organisation received concerning children’s education within the Italian community.

 In the autumn the Committee organised a data gathering inquiry – Una Scuola per gli Italians 2005 – and two Focus Groups with Italian/mixed marriage parents with the aim of understanding whether there existed a real demand for an Italian school.